Biden condemns racist theory of white supremacy in visit to Buffalo after mass shooting - NewsBreak

 Biden condemns racist theory of white supremacy in visit to Buffalo after mass shooting

-BUFFALO, NEW YORK - MAY 17: US President Joe Biden gets a hug from a young boy whose father was killed at the Tops market shooting during an event at the Delavan Grider Community Center on May 17, 2022.
+U.S. President Joe Biden gets a hug from a young boy whose father was killed at the Tops market shooting during an event at the Delavan Grider Community Center on May 17, 2022, in Buffalo, New York.
 The president and first lady placed flowers at a memorial outside of the Tops market and met with families of victims prior to addressing the guests gathered at the community center.
-A gunman opened fire at the Tops market on Saturday killing ten people and wounding another three.
-The attack was believed to be motivated by racial hatred.
-(Photo by Scott Olson/Getty Images)
+(Scott Olson/Getty Images)

 President Joe Biden on Tuesday commemorated the victims of last weekend’s mass shooting in Buffalo, New York, and condemned the ideology that drove the killer to “carry out a murderous, racist rampage” at a grocery store in a predominantly Black neighborhood.